Reckon APS Terms and Conditions

-24.1 Access: The Services may be accessed in Australia and overseas.
+24.1 Access: The Services may be accessed in Australia, New Zealand and overseas.
 We make no representation that the Services comply with the Laws (including Intellectual Property Laws) of any country outside of Australia.
-If you access the Services from outside Australia, you do so at your own risk and you are responsible for complying with the Laws in the place you access the Services.
+If you access the Services from outside Australia and New Zealand, you do so at your own risk and you are responsible for complying with the Laws in the place you access the Services.

 24.2 Amendment: We may update these Terms at any time with 30 days’ notice to you.
 Where we update these Terms we will notify you via an in-Account notification or via email.
 If you do not agree with any amendment you may terminate these Terms without penalty by providing us with 30 days’ written notice.